pepekr/SDSolutionsTestTask/README.md

 **Run**

-Open your index.html in a browser.
+Since browsers block file:// imports, you need to run index.html on a local server.

+**npm install -g serve**

+**serve .**

+Open the URL shown in the console (usually http://localhost:3000) in your browser..

 The compiled JavaScript from dist will be loaded automatically.